Jim Fruchterman raises $1.7M for Tech Matters, a new effort to help nonprofits do tech better – TechCrunch

 Fruchterman, a Caltech engineering grad, MacArthur Fellow and successful entrepreneur, set up Benetech to raise capital, much the same way venture firms do, to support technologically sophisticated approaches to social problems, especially in the disabilities and human rights fields.

 Benetech’s biggest success was to win the U.S. Department of Education’s contract for Bookshare, the federal program that funds reading materials for the blind.
-Benetech won the contract by digitizing the materials that were formerly cassette tapes and Braille books, which in turn reduced costs, improved the service to readers, and expanded services.
+Benetech won the contract by digitizing the materials that were formerly cassette tapes and Braille books, which in turn reduced costs, improved the service to readers and expanded services.
 In 2017, Benetech won the five-year, $42.5 million contract for the third time.

-Fruchterman handed leadership of Benetech to Betsy Beauman in 2018 and left to start work on Tech Matters.
+Fruchterman handed leadership of Benetech to Betsy Beaumon in 2018 and left to start work on Tech Matters.
 Asked what’s different this time, Fruchterman says Tech Matters is structured so that he can concentrate on helping figure out systems solutions that have broad relevance to the social sector, as well as provide consulting to nonprofits pondering technology investments.

 “At Benetech, raising money to support an 80-person team and a $15 million budget took 80% of my time,” he says.
-“Now fund raising is more like 20% and I am liberated to actually do the advising I want to do.
-Basically I provide free consulting, though more often it’s free anti-consulting, because most of my job is talking to people out of bad tech ideas.”
+“Now fundraising is more like 20% and I am liberated to actually do the advising I want to do.
+Basically I provide free consulting, though more often it’s free anti-consulting, because most of my job is talking people out of bad tech ideas.”

 Fruchterman is also writing a book to help get his message out as broadly as possible to nonprofits.
 “One chapter I’m itching to write,” he says, is “The Five Bad Tech for Good Ideas,” which everybody tries first, like the app nobody will download, the blockchain as your first significant database project, the One True List and so on.”